microsoft/RD-Agent/README.md

 # Introduction

+TODO: A piture to introduce the project scenario.

 RDAgent aims to automate the most critical and valuable aspects of the industrial R&D process, and we begins with focusing on the data-driven scenarios to streamline the development of models and data.
 Methodologically, we have identified a framework with two key components: 'R' for proposing new ideas and 'D' for implementing them.
 We believe that the automatic evolution of R&D will lead to solutions of significant industrial value.